yuhaowang2018/Machine_learning_approach_to_Iron_based_soft_magnetic_nanocrystalline_materials_design/README.md

 ### Feature selection

-The folder contains a python notebook which uses the following five methods to identify features for removal:
+The folder contains a python notebook `Select Features.ipynb` which uses the following five methods to identify features for removal:

 1. Find columns with a missing percentage greater than 50%
 2. Find columns with a single unique value